 Was the moon landing fake?

-The US, NASA, and the global scientific community say no — six crewed missions landed between 1969 and 1972, returning ~842 pounds of samples and leaving instruments generating verifiable data.
-The hoax theory, advanced most prominently by William Kaysing (1976) and Bart Sibrel (2001), holds that one or more landings were staged.
+The US government, NASA, and the global scientific community maintain six crewed Apollo missions landed on the Moon between July 20, 1969 and December 19, 1972, returning approximately 842 pounds of lunar samples.
+The hoax theory — advanced most prominently by Bill Kaysing (1976) and Bart Sibrel (2001) — holds that one or more landings were staged.
+No major scientific body accepts the hoax framing.

 Who is Bart Sibrel?